NICEElevateAI/ElevateAIDotNetSDK/README.md

 # ElevateAI.SDK
 #.Net core 6 SDK for ElevateAI

-#Easy to use SDK for ElevateAI
+ElevateAI - the most afforable, accurate Speech-to-text (ASR) API.
+Free to use for hundreds of hours of audio per month!

 Steps
 1. Declare an interaction (give a url if you want us to download)